miikkajo/hassio_addons/gmusicproxy/README.md

 ## Simple UI for creating Queue for gproxy_player
 (https://github.com/miikkajo/gmproxy_player)
-UI is found from default ingress url, from add-on page OPEN WEB UI or from sidebar, if "Show in sidebar" is enabled.
+UI is found from default ingress url, from add-on page OPEN WEB UI
+And from sidebar, if "Show in sidebar" is enabled
-Or browsing directly to URL:
+And browsing directly to URL:

 /browser
 http://192.168.1.1:9999/browser